No action against norm-breakers

 Surprisingly, it has been observed that no health precautions are being followed by any of the apartment’s residents and neighbours.
 In fact, when a siasat.com reporter visited the area to enquire about the case, he saw that the residents are roaming on the streets and in the lanes of the area where the first three positive cases were found in the Old City.

-Upon receiving this information on Sunday, a medical team along with the police reached the same area came to know that there is a suspect within 100 meters of the apartment.
+Upon receiving this information on Sunday, a medical team and the police reached the same area saw that there is a suspect within 100 meters of the apartment.

-Then the nodal officers asked the person about his travel history and it was revealed that he had come from Rajasthan but didn’t have any of the COVID-19 symptoms.
+Then the nodal officers asked the person about his travel histor.
+It was revealed that he had come from Rajasthan but didn’t have any of the COVID-19 symptoms.
 Due to his recent return from another state, he was directed to be ‘Home Quarantined’ for 14 days.
 The medical team left a stamp on his left hand that read ‘Self-Quarantine.’

 When approached, the medical officer of Urban Primary Health Care (UPHC) mentioned that amongst five suspects, two were negative and were directed to not leave their homes.
 The remaining three were shifted to the Gandhi Hospital.
 We have been creating public awareness in the area to maintain social distancing and remain at home.

 Even on Monday, a large number of footfalls were seen.
-A 74-year-old Khaja Hameeduddin was the Telangana’s first to succumb to the death via COVID-19.
+A 74-year-old Khaja Hameeduddin was the first Telangana resident to succumb to the death via COVID-19.
 Day by day, the toll is increasing in the state.

 “The Muslim community should heed these calls for social distancing, take all the necessary precautions and follow the instructions given by the Telangana Government,” said Hafez Ahsan Bin Mohammed Al-Hamoomi, Khateeb of the Shahi Masjid.